 What is project management software?

-Project management software is a software designed to assist project managers in planning, executing, and overseeing their projects throughout the five phases of the project lifecycle.
 It is a collection of tools that aim to improve collaboration among project managers, the project team, and stakeholders.
 The main purpose of the software is to enhance productivity by enabling better organization, communication, and management, ultimately leading to more efficient delivery of value.

 Examples of Project Management Software

-While project management software has great automation capabilities, it is difficult to track how those automations are performing.
-Workflow automation software is closer to what you get from a Business Process Management System (BPMS).
+Process automation software is closer to what you get from a business process management system (BPMS): more on BPM vs workflows here.
 With these types of software, you pull information that talks about the flows rather than project information.

 This workflow-centricity means that you can: